scalacenter/sbtfix/README.md

 # Migrate to sbt 1.0
 [![Build Status](https://platform-ci.scala-lang.org/api/badges/jvican/sbt-migration-rewrites/status.svg)](https://platform-ci.scala-lang.org/jvican/sbt-migration-rewrites)

+*This rewrite library is under heavy development.*

 Scalafix rewrites to migrate builds from sbt 0.13.x to 1.0.x.

-These rewrites are mainly syntactic and use information available at runtime to fill the gap for missing semantic rewrites. `sbt-migration` aims at helping sbt users port their 0.13.x sbt code to 1.0.x, but it does not promise to do the full job for them.
+These rewrites are mainly syntactic and use information available at runtime to fill in the gap for missing semantic rewrites. `sbt-migration` aims at helping sbt users port their 0.13.x sbt code to 1.0.x, but it does not promise to do the full job for them.